- Work on Lapstone Zig Zag Track to Siding Lookout is due to commence in November 2021. A Request for Tender is currently in market for this work.

 What's happening at Knapsack Reserve?

-Early in 2021, we will start to improve shared tracks and trails, replacing signage, renewing Marges and Elizabeth lookouts with updated fencing and steps and improving the overall scenic amenity within Knapsack Reserve.
+Work will commence in 2021-22 to improve shared tracks and trails, replacing signage, renewing Marges and Elizabeth lookouts with updated fencing and steps and improving the overall scenic amenity within Knapsack Reserve.

 Bushwalking and mountain biking are popular activities and we want to look after these shared areas that are important to the community, as well as protect the environment.